Gopi9992/Portfolio/README.md

 Over the past 7 months at Elsner Technologies, I’ve gained hands-on experience in manual testing, creating test cases, and tracking bugs through Jira.
 I’ve worked closely with the team to ensure everything runs smoothly and is bug-free.
 I’ve also started exploring test automation with Selenium to improve efficiency.
 My goal is to keep learning and improving while ensuring the highest quality for every product I test.<br>
 <br>
 <h1>Tools 🔧</h1><br>
-Jira, Trello - project management<br>
+1.Jira, Trello - project management<br>
-Confluence - storing informations and documents about project<br>
+2.Confluence - storing informations and documents about project<br>
 qTest - bug tracking<br>
 Slack - communication within the team<br>
 Chrome Devtools - for better testing and improving bug reports<br>